nitya/nitya/README.md

  * I'm a PhD in Computer Engineering.
 My thesis focused on middleware for survivable distributed Java systems.
  * I'm a Parent.
 I believe in lifelong learning and instilling a sense of curiosity and creativity in kids.
  * I'm a Polyglot.
 At various times I have worked in: C, C++, Java, JavaScript, Dart, Python, and even Pascal.
+ * I'm a Public Speaker, an Innovator, an Educator, and a Community & Conference Organizer.

 I've worked on software and systems, in research & development roles, across industry, academia and startups.
 My technology interests span mobile & web development, distributed systems, ubiquitous computing, cloud & AI.